 - Making Persons with Disabilities Full Citizens (DISCIT)

 Bjørnshagen, V. og Ugreninov, E. (2021).
 Disability Disadvantage: Experimental Evidence of Hiring Discrimination against Wheelchair Users.
-Oxford academic (academic.oup.com)
+European Sociological Review (academic.oup.com)

 Bjørnshagen, V. & Ugreninov, E. (2020).
 Labour market inclusion of young people with mental health problems in Norway.
 Alter - European Journal of Disability Research (sciencedirect.com)